 On the other hand, employers who promote a healthy and supportive workplace will retain talented staff, avoid litigation and lead a more productive team.

 In our 2017 research, 'Sexism is a Waste', over 70% of respondents described experiencing or witnessing sexual innuendo or harassment at their work.
 However, only 26% of those with managerial responsibilities reported confidence in taking the necessary next steps, with 17% either unsure or completely uncertain about what the next steps were.

 The report showed a real need to support employers to develop a strong violence against women policy at their workplaces.
 This is why Zero Tolerance has created a toolkit to help employers ensure that their employees feel safe and supported and that their workplace challenges the attitudes that underpin violence.

-You can download the three part toolkit to the right of this page.
+You can download the three part toolkit here:

 - Part 1 explains why preventing violence against women should be a major concern for employers.

 - Part 2 lays out how employers can make their workplaces better, safer and more equal for all.

 - Part 3 compiles further information and resources that employers may find helpful.

 For more information please email Amy Johnson.